-(1) The competent authorities of the Contracting States shall exchange such information (including documents or certified copies of the documents) as is foreseeably relevant for carrying out the provisions of this Convention or to the administration or enforcement of the domestic laws concerning taxes of every kind and description imposed on behalf of the Contracting States, or of their political subdivisions or local authorities, insofar as the taxation thereunder is not contrary to the Convention.
-The exchange of information is not restricted by Articles 1 and 2.
+(1) The competent authorities of the Contracting States shall exchange such information, as is necessary for carrying out the provisions of this Agreement or for the administration or application of the domestic laws concerning taxes of every kind and description imposed on behalf of the Contracting States or one of its political sub-divisions, insofar as the taxation there under is not contrary to this Agreement.
+The exchange of information shall not be limited by the provisions of Article 1 and 2 of this Agreement.

-(3) In no case shall the provision of paragraphs 1 and 2 be construed so as to impose on a Contracting State the obligation:
+(3) In no case shall the provisions of paragraphs (1) and (2) of this Article be construed so as to impose upon a Contracting State, the obligation:

-- (a) To carry out administrative measures at variance with the laws and administrative practice of that or of the other Contracting State;
+- (a) to take administrative measures at variance with the laws or administrative practices of either of the Contracting States;

-- (b) To supply information which is not obtainable under the laws or in the normal course of the administration of that or of the other Contracting State;
+- (b) To supply information, that is prohibited under the laws or in the normal course of administration of either of the Contracting States;

-(5) In no case shall the provisions of paragraph 3 be construed to permit a Contracting State to decline to supply information solely because the information is held by a bank, other financial institution, nominee or person acting is an agency or a fiduciary capacity or because it relates to ownership interests in a person.
+(5) In no case shall the provisions of paragraph (3) of this Article be interpreted to allow a Contracting State to deny the supply of information that solely operates in the power of banks, other financial institutions or any person who acts in a representative or fiduciary capacity or that is related to the property rights of a person.